alegunta-git/turbo-guide/books/quotes.md

 * We must beware of a certain craze for collecting which sometimes takes possession of those who make notes....
 That is a deplorable practice. —A.G.
 Sertillanges, O.P., The Intellectual Life
 * "Trade money for time, not time for money.
 You're going to run out of time first," says Investor & AngelList Founder Naval Ravikant
 * An expert is a person who has made all the mistakes that can be made in a very narrow field
+* The art of conversation is in listening and not talking.
+Listen thrice, think twice and speak once.
+That is the golden rule that will help you create impact

 ## Problem Solving
 * [simplest thing](https://wiki.c2.com/?DoTheSimplestThingThatCouldPossiblyWork) That WORKS !!